 - BLM Serial Number Report (MLRS): https://reports.blm.gov/report/MLRS/106/Mining-Claims-Serial-Number-Index

+The easiest way to research the claims is to use the MLRS interactive map.
 Let’s use the MLRS application to research the popular area Devils Head (which has many claims) as our example.
 Either navigate using the tools available in app, or you can center on the popular Virgins Bath area and zoom in.
-The tool offers “layer” filters (see the icon in the lower right on the map) where you can turn off closed claims, etc. You will have to zoom in about 10-12 times to see the claimed areas in the pink hatched overlay as I have it displayed here.
+The application offers “layer” filters (see the icon in the lower right on the map) where you can turn off closed claims, etc. You will have to zoom in about 10-12 times to see the claimed areas in the pink hatched overlay as I have it displayed here.

 Step 2: Pull the Location Certificates for those claims

-For your first time working with the BLM, I recommend to call them, let them know you are creating a prospecting map with active mining claims, and need to get Certificate of Location documents.
-They will help you with how to communicate and what information to provide.
-They will also let you know the costs as they charge a nominal amount for scanning and emailing you the COL PDFs.
-To save on costs I don’t have them scan all the pages of the COL, just what is useful for my purpose of creating a map and they will know what I need and leave out the other pages to save a few bucks.
+Tip from Dave: For your first time working with the BLM, I recommend to call or visit them, let them know you are creating a prospecting map with active mining claims.
+You will need to get Certificate of Location documents scanned/printed and sent to you.
+They will help you with how to communicate the information you need to provide.
+They will also let you know the costs and payment details as they charge a nominal amount for scanning or printing the needed documents.
+To save on costs I don’t have them scan all the pages of the COL, just what is useful for my purpose of creating a map.

-Some counties, like Douglas County (why I chose the Devils Head location for our example), have their Records online and available for free to the public.
+Tip from Dave: Some counties, like Douglas County (why I chose the Devils Head location for our example), have their Records online and available for free to the public.
 This provides an alternative to working with the BLM for the COL scans and also is free (only requires you create an account).
 As of this writing most of the counties I prospect, except Douglas, do NOT have this option and you’ll need to go through the BLM using the process outlined above.
-The next process will show you how to self-serve the COLs in your list.

 To get the claim name (and other information that is publicly available in MLRS), in a new browser window, open up the BLM Serial Number Report and fill in the State (in our example, CO for Colorado, and the Serial Number, in our case the lower right claim is CO101703240).